A frothy, smooth, and refreshingly fizzy cocktail, the Gin Fizz is perfect for summertime or anytime.

 Nutrition

-As the Gin Fizz is a close cousin to the Tom Collins, a Collins-style glass is the perfect way to enjoy your drink.
+A collins-style glass is the perfect way to enjoy your drink.
 You’ll want a tall glass, especially when you pour in the club soda… the egg white gets a little frothier, you don’t want any to spill.
-For garnish, a twist of lemon adds just the right extra amount of citrusy zest.
+For garnish, a twist of lemon adds just the right amount of extra citrusy zest.

 Gin Fizz Variations

-The Gin Fizz has many tasty variations, as well as similar cocktails that you might be interested in now that you’ve tasted and loved the classic Fizz.
+The Gin Fizz has many tasty variations, as well as similar cocktails that you might be interested in now that you’ve tasted and loved the classic.
+See a few from Twist & Toast below.

-- I mentioned earlier that Tom Collins is a close cousin to the Gin Fizz, served on the rocks but without an egg white foam top.
+- Tom Collins – A close cousin to the Gin Fizz, served on the rocks but without an egg white foam top.

 Leave a Comment